ElangoRadhakrishnan/Amazon-Test-cases/README.md

 # Amazon-Test-cases

-# 📄 QA Manual Testing Assignment – Amazon Website
+# QA Manual Testing Assignment – Amazon Website

-## 🔍 Objective
+ # Objective
-This project contains manual test cases written for key functionalities of the Amazon website, with the help of **Cursor** (AI-powered editor) for productivity and coverage.
+This project contains manual test cases written for key functionalities of the Amazon website, with the help of **Cursor** for productivity and coverage.

----

 ## 📌 Contents

-- ✅ Manual Test Cases (Login, Search, Cart, Checkout)
+- ✅ Manual Test Cases (Login, Search, Cart, Checkout) covered Positive and Negartive Scenarios

----
+--
 ## 🚀 How Cursor Was Used

 Cursor AI was used to: